aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/30-persistent-object-storage-with-mountpoint-for-amazon-s3.md

 sidebar_position: 30
 ---

-Remember that our end goal is to have an image host application that **scales horizontally** and has **persistent storage** backed by Amazon S3.
-In the previous steps we created a staging directory for our image objects, then we downloaded the image assets into the staging directory and uploaded them into our S3 bucket.
-Finally, we installed the Mountpoint for Amazon S3 CSI driver and added it to our environment.
-We now need to attach our pods to use this PV provided by the Mountpoint for Amazon S3 CSI driver.
+In our previous steps, we prepared our environment by creating a staging directory for image objects, downloading image assets, and uploading them to our S3 bucket.
+We also installed and configured the Mountpoint for Amazon S3 CSI driver.
+Now we'll complete our objective of creating an image host application with **horizontal scaling** and **persistent storage** backed by Amazon S3 by attaching our pods to use the Persistent Volume (PV) provided by the Mountpoint for Amazon S3 CSI driver.

-Let's create a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and change the `assets` container on the assets deployment to mount the Volume created.
+Let's start by creating a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and modifying the `assets` container in our deployment to mount this volume.

-First inspect the `s3pvclaim.yaml` file to see the parameters in the file and the claim:
+First, let's examine the `s3pvclaim.yaml` file to understand its parameters and configuration:

 ::yaml{file="manifests/modules/fundamentals/storage/s3/deployment/s3pvclaim.yaml" paths="spec.accessModes,spec.mountOptions"}

 1. `ReadWriteMany`: Allows the same S3 bucket to be mounted to multiple pods for read/write
 2. `allow-delete`: Allows users to delete objects from the mounted bucket
    `allow-other`: Allows users other than the owner to access the mounted bucket
    `uid=999`: Sets User ID (UID) of files/directories in the mounted bucket to 999
    `gid=999`: Sets Group ID (GID) of files/directories in the mounted bucket to 999
    `region=us-west-2`: Sets the region of the S3 bucket to us-west-2

 ```kustomization
 modules/fundamentals/storage/s3/deployment/deployment.yaml
 Deployment/assets
 ```

-Let's apply this Kustomization and re-deploy.
-This step will take a few minutes:
+Now let's apply this configuration and redeploy our application:

 ```bash
 $ kubectl kustomize ~/environment/eks-workshop/modules/fundamentals/storage/s3/deployment \